 - Actively participate in defining concepts and architectures for next generation ICs for biomedical applications.

 - Collaborate in an inter-disciplinary team.
-Understand (internal or external) customer requirements and challenges and translate that into specifications and solutions to be incorporated in the designs.
+Understand (internal or external) customer requirements and challenges, and translate them into specifications and solutions to be incorporated in the designs.

-- Design high-performance analog and mixed-signal circuits for ultra-low power sensor interfaces, data converters, bandgap references,...
+- Design high-performance analog and mixed-signal circuits for ultra-low-power sensor interfaces, data converters, bandgap references, etc.